Skip to main content

 Why Your Page Title Tag Matters More Than You Think

-Your title tag is the single most important on-page SEO element.
-Here's why most small business sites get it wrong and exactly how to fix yours.
+Your title tag is the single most important on-page SEO element — and Google rewrites 76% of them.
+Here's why most small business sites get it wrong, the exact formula to fix yours, and how AI search changes everything.

 If someone asked you, "What's the single most impactful thing you can change on your website to rank higher on Google?"
 The answer is your title tag.